Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Equalization

 Although the above method resolves the saturation problem, it may not be of practical interest as it may lead to a very complex receiver.
 The source of the complexity lies in the requirement of a separate filter $\phi_{k,m}[l]$ per user per antenna.
 Hence, the receiver front-end processing has to be repeated for each terminal separately.
 Next, we utilize multi-rate signal processing techniques and propose the following steps to resolve the complexity issue.

 \begin{proposition} In an FBMC massive MIMO system, the channel PDP equalization can be performed after analysis filter bank and combiner as in Fig. \ref{fig:eq_receiver2}.
 Here, \be \tilde{\phi}_k[n] \triangleq \Big( \phi_k[l] \star \sinc(2l/M) \Big)_{\downarrow \frac{M}{2}} , \ee where $\phi_k[l] \triangleq \phi_{k,0}[l]$ and $\sinc(t) \triangleq \frac{\sin(\pi t)}{\pi t}$.
 Note that the term $\sinc(2l/M)$ acts as an ideal low-pass filter with bandwidth $\frac{2\pi}{M}$. \end{proposition} \begin{proof} The FBMC prototype filter is normally designed such that its frequency response is almost perfectly confined to the interval $[-\frac{2\pi}{M},\frac{2\pi}{M}]$.
 Hence, in Fig.~\ref{fig:eq_receiver1}, after filtering the incoming signal $y_m[l]$ by $f_m^*[-l]$, the frequency response of the result is almost perfectly confined to the frequency interval $\big[\frac{2\pi(m-1)}{M},\frac{2\pi(m+1)}{M}\big]$.
 This implies that the input to $\phi_{k,m}[l]$ is band-limited.
 It is intuitive that since the input to the equalizer is band-limited, the equalization processing can take place in the low rate (after decimation).
 Subsequently, the filtering can be moved to after the combining due to the linearity.
 This leads to the structure in Fig.~\ref{fig:eq_receiver2}.
+Note that the equalizer used for any particular subcarrier can be obtained from the one used for subcarrier $0$.
 In the following, we rigorously prove that the equalization can be performed after the decimation.